 Having a dedicated number for your business is a no brainer.
 It allows you to share your contact details without giving out your private phone number.
 It ensures you don’t accidentally answer a customer’s call with an unprofessional “Yo, what’s up?”
 Plus you probably don’t want your customers to hear that five-year-old voicemail greeting featuring the “Fresh Prince of Bel-Air” theme song.

 You can go the old-fashioned route and get a dedicated cell phone line for your business, but it is probably cheaper and more convenient to set up a Google Voice number.
-In addition to being free, you’ll have a separate number, online storage of your voicemails and the ability to forward your incoming calls to any phones that you want.
+In addition to being free, you’ll have a separate number and online storage of your voicemails.
+According to a Google Voice review from GetVoIP, Google Voice also has the ability to route all of your devices under a single phone number.

 If you’re really looking for a professional shine, you might want to consider getting a toll-free 800 number.
 Some online services, such as Grasshopper, have similar functionality to Google Voice that allow you to forward your number to a cell phone or even set up calling trees, such as pressing 1 for sales and 2 for returns.